15th Annual Early Childhood Mental Health Conference

 • Create partnerships among healthcare, education, behavioral health, and child welfare professionals to create communities of hope for infants, children and families

-• Discover ways to build workforce capacity and community involvement to expand diversity-informed strategies that support infants, children, and families
+• Discover ways to expand inclusive, trauma-informed strategies that support infants, children, and families

 Target Audience: